Claude Mythos and the End of the Exploit Window: What Anthropic's Restricted Model Means for Every Tech Leader

 | USAMO 2026 | 97.6% | 42.3% | 95.2% |

 A word of caution on these numbers.
-Some of the most impressive results carry caveats that deserve attention.
-The Firefox exploitation evaluation ran against a SpiderMonkey JavaScript shell with sandboxing and mitigations turned off — not a production browser.
+The most impressive results carry caveats.
+The Firefox evaluation ran against a SpiderMonkey JavaScript shell with sandboxing and mitigations turned off — not a production browser.
 The OpenBSD exploit required $20,000 in compute and 1,000 parallel runs, suggesting brute-force scaling rather than superhuman insight.
 And Mythos failed to find novel exploits in a properly configured sandbox with modern patches.
+The picture still holds: a model that was mediocre at vulnerability discovery six months ago is now better at it than almost any human researcher, at least in controlled settings.
+A discontinuous jump, even if the real-world attack surface is narrower than the benchmarks suggest.

 The Exploit Window Just Collapsed